 Lost and Found

 Campus Safety maintains a Lost and Found for the University.
-Recovered items can be brought to/picked up at the Campus Safety office in Eaton Hall.
+Recovered items can be brought to/picked up at the Campus Safety office in Blackmer Hall.
 Items are dated the day they are received and will be held for one year.

 Urbana University takes pride in having a “safe” campus.
 However, while the majority of criminal activity on campus is theft-related, crimes against persons do occasionally occur.
 The campus community should develop an understanding of some basic safety principles and exercise caution and common sense.